Stay connected with these Black Friday deals on the best Wi-Fi boosters and range extenders

 Wi-Fi boosters

 These will boost or extend the range of your router's Wi-Fi signal by using more devices around your home that can pick up your Wi-Fi and repeat that signal over a greatly increased range.
 There was once a time when these devices offered larger ranges but a serious drop off in internet speeds – thankfully, those days are behind us.
+Our pick for the best overall is the Tenda Nova MW12 Mesh Wi-Fi System.
 One of the main bones of contention in any modern family household is gaming connection speed.
 By boosting Wi-Fi for other rooms, and especially if you're going for a mesh solution, upgrading your gaming PC's Wi-Fi card alongside the upgraded and boosted Wi-Fi is going to banish flaky gaming connections once and for all.

 Gaming aside, for most, this solution is the easiest and most cost-effective way of achieving more extensive Wi-Fi coverage.
 It's ideal for extending the range into previously hard-to-reach spots like conservatories or loft conversions - the sorts of places where you'll want a solid web connection for things like smart speakers, TVs and the latest iPad or Android tablets.